By James Coulson | Read time 10 min |

-The development of artificial intelligence (AI) has meant that software developers and app creators have been able to incorporate trialled and tested language learning methods into a visually appealing format.
+The development of artificial intelligence (AI) has meant that software developers and app creators have been able to incorporate trialed and tested language learning methods into a visually appealing format.

-This caters for audio and visual learners alike; today, language learning is a billion dollar industry.
-With all this choice, how can we, as language learners, know what the best way to learn a foreign language actually is?
+This caters for audio and visual learners alike; today, language learning is a billion-dollar industry.
+With all these choices, how can we, as language learners, know what the best way to learn a foreign language actually is?

 In this short post, I touch on my experience to try to answer a question posed by language learners around the world – what is the best way to learn a new language?